ReduceData-Opensource/Twitter-Gnip-Stream/README.md

 *Package twitterbrowser is a Play framework repository that reads the required values from the database and renders insightfull stats using highcharts, Google charts.

-Charts used in the Template design inclues:
+Charts used in the Template design includes:
 1) Line chart -- Tweet Vs Retweet comparison
 2) Stacked Bar chart -- Tweet Vs Retweet Funnel
 3) Pie chart -- Anyalysis on the Platform where the Tweets Came from